 Explanation:

-A. Reflecting telescope: While reflecting telescopes often use parabolic mirrors to minimize spherical aberration, the telescope itself is not the direct solution; the parabolic mirror is.
+A. Reflecting telescope: It may use parabolic mirrors, but the telescope itself is not the direct solution.

-B. Mirror periscope: Periscopes typically use flat mirrors, not curved ones, so they are unrelated to spherical aberration.
+B. Mirror periscope: Uses flat mirrors, not curved ones.

 4. The rise and fall in the loudness of sound produced when two notes of nearly equal frequencies are sounded together is known as